gaultier/blog/how_to_rewrite_a_cpp_codebase_successfully.md

 Developers who learned Rust are overall very happy with it and did not have too many fights with the borrow checker, with one notable exception of trying to migrate a C struct that uses an intrusive linked list (ah, the dreaded linked list v. borrow checker!).
 My suggestion was to simply use a `Vec` in Rust since the linked list was not really justified here, and the problem was solved.

 Everyone was really happy with the tooling, even though having to first do `rustup target add ...` before cross-compiling tripped a few people, since in Go that's done automatically behind the scenes (I think Go compiles everything from source?).
+Everyone had an easy time with their text editor/IDE, Rust is ubiquitous enough now that every editor will have support for it.

 All the tooling we need to scanning dependencies for vulnerabilities, linting, etc was present and polished.
 Shoutout to `osv-scanner` from Google, which allowed us to scan both the Rust and C++ dependencies in the same project (and it evens supports Go).

 As expected, developers migrating C++ code to Rust code had a breeze with the Rust code and almost every time asked for assistance when dealing with the C++ code.
 C++ is just too complex a language for most developers, especially compared to its alternatives.

 CMake/Make/Ninja proved surprinsingly difficult for developers not accustomed to them, but I mentioned that already.
-I think half of my time during this rewrite was actually spent coercing all the various build systems on the various platforms into working well together.
+I think half of my time during this rewrite was actually spent coercing all the various build systems (Bazel/Xcode/CMake/cargo/Go) on the various platforms into working well together.
+If there is no one in the team who's really familiar with build systems, I think this is going to be a real challenge.